Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 The changes will be applied.

+### Automatic Assignment and Reassignment for Busy Agents

+By default, the human agents with a `Busy` status cannot be assigned or reassigned automatically.
+However, you can modify this behavior by enabling the [Auto Assign Conversations to a Busy Agent](../account-settings.md#auto-assign-conversations-to-a-busy-agent) option in **Account Settings**.
+Note that this setting is activated at the Live Agent installation level, and you cannot modify the behavior for a specific Inbox.

+When the setting is activated, busy agents will be treated as having an `Online` status and following the same assignment and reassignment rules as other available agents.

 ## Automatic Mode: Common Scenarios

+The routing process depends on incoming data and the combination of settings you have configured at the Account Settings level and Inbox level.

 There are various common scenarios or situations relevant to the automatic mode.